 Mobilitaria 2018 - Tomorrow the report on air quality and mobility of the large Italian cities will be presented: what does this survey say?

-“In ten years, since 2006, there has been an improvement, but several critical issues still persist, such as exceeding the daily limits of PM10 in some cities.
-This is why ecological Sundays were invented, but they remain buffer solutions ”.
+“In ten years, since 2006, there has been an improvement, but several critical issues still persist, such as the daily PM10 limits being exceeded in some cities.
+This is why ecological Sundays were invented, but they remain stopgap solutions”.
 The smog emergency has therefore not been resolved.
-“The structural problem has not been solved, a period of high pressure is enough and the legal limits are exceeded.
-To combat atmospheric pollution - concludes Pirrone - an extraordinary plan is needed on all levels, from local authorities to the Government, with a mix of measures, from the increase of cycle paths to the decarbonisation of heating systems, to the updating of transport vehicles. transport.
-With a plan implemented in a serious and widespread manner, potremo see results within five years ”.
+“The structural problem has not been resolved, all it takes is a period of high pressure and the legal limits are exceeded.
+To combat air pollution – concludes Pirrone – we need an extraordinary plan at all levels, from local authorities to the Government, with a mix of measures, from increasing cycle paths to decarbonising heating systems, to updating means of transport.
+With a plan implemented in a serious and widespread manner, we will be able to see results within five years”.